dkackman/chiaSWARM/README.md

 # chiaSWARM

 Distributed GPU compute or "All these GPUs are idle now.
-Let's use em for something other than PoW
+Let's use em for something other than PoW!"

 ## Introduction